A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Linear differential equation approach for Euclidean distance functions

 \subsection{Solution for the Euclidean distance function}

-We now derive the solution for $\phi(X)$ (in 1D, 2D and 3D) which satisfies Eq.~\ref{eq:phiEquationwithtau} and then for $S(X)$ using the relation in Eq.~\ref{SfromPhi}.
+We now derive the solution for $\phi(X)$ (in 1D, 2D and 3D) which satisfies (\ref{eq:phiEquationwithtau}) and then for $S(X)$ using the relation in (\ref{SfromPhi}).
 Since it is meaningful to assume that $S(X)$ approaches infinity for points at infinity, we can use Dirichlet boundary conditions $\phi(X)=0$ at the boundary of an unbounded domain.
 The validity of our variational formalism even for an unbounded domain can be seen from \cite{Wahba90}.
-Note that the variational approach only provides a mechanism to obtain the linear differential equation for $\phi$ in Eq.~\ref{eq:phiEquationwithtau}---which is the main focus of our paper.
-The functional in Eq.~\ref{eq:varProblem} provides orienting intuition for the origin of the differential equation---hence the lack of a fully formal treatment.
+Note that the variational approach only provides a mechanism to obtain the linear differential equation for $\phi$ in (\ref{eq:phiEquationwithtau})---which is the main focus of our paper.
+The functional in (\ref{eq:varProblem}) provides orienting intuition for the origin of the differential equation---hence the lack of a fully formal treatment.
 Using a Green's function approach \cite{Abramowitz64}, we can write expressions for the solution $\phi$.
 The form of the solution for $G$ \cite{Abramowitz64} in 1D, 2D and 3D is given by\footnote{The representation of Green's function involves two variables $X$ and $Y$ and its value depends on the difference $X-Y$.
 For brevity we express $G(X,0)$ as $G(X)$ in this paper.}

 \textbf{1D:}

 \textbf{2D:}

 where $K_{0}$ is the modified Bessel function of the second kind,